JohnMorales/JohnMorales.github.io/source/_posts/2014-01-26-embjerjs-is-a-more-than-just-model-view-controller.markdown

 Once I was able to understand that, it was clear what my problem was.
 I expected once the user issued the 'save' command the model would reflect the form data (via Ember's view binding).
 But it was the Controller that received all the form data.
 I needed to set the data on the model and was able to get a simple form post!

-I hope this helps someone understand better as it did for me..
+I hope this helps someone understand EmberJS better as it did for me..